-Once again, the memory of Pontus Greeks massacred in the Ottoman Empire during the period 1914-23 took precedence over other Greeks who were massacred during the same period.
-In a motion that was passed in the South Australian Lower House yesterday, the Greeks of Smyrna and Constantinople and other regions of the Empire, were placed in the category of 'other Christian minorities' event though their suffering was on par with that of the Pontic Greeks.
-The recognition was orchestrated by Pontic Greeks in South Australia and shows yet again the manner in which Pontic Greeks continue to put their suffering ahead of that of other Greeks, and in so doing, create confusion and division in the Greek community, and the world community at large.
+Yet again, the memory of Pontic Greeks massacred in the Ottoman Empire during the Greek Genocide of 1914-23 took precedence over other Greeks who were massacred during the same period.
+In a motion passed in the South Australian Lower House in April 2009, the Greeks of Ionia, Bithynia and other regions of the Empire, were placed in the category of 'other Christian minorities' even though their suffering was on par with that of the Pontic Greeks.
+The recognition was orchestrated by Pontic Greeks in South Australia and shows yet again the manner in which Pontic Greeks continue to put their suffering ahead of that of all other Greek victims, and in so doing, create confusion and division in the Greek community, locally and worldwide.

-The wording of the motion which was passed is another example of the division of Greeks on the issue of the genocide.
-The following is the motion in full as published on the ANC website .
+The wording of the motion is another example of the lack of direction on the issue of the genocide by Greeks.
+The following is the motion in full as published on the ANC website.

 THE MOTION IN FULL